httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 # Introduction

 HTTP/2 {{!RFC7540}} allows clients to coalesce different origins {{!RFC6454}} onto the same connection when certain conditions are met.
-However, in certain cases, a connection is is not usable for a coalesced origin, so the 421 (Misdirected Request) status code ({{?RFC7540}}, Section 9.1.2) was defined.
+However, in certain cases, a connection is not usable for a coalesced origin, so the 421 (Misdirected Request) status code ({{?RFC7540}}, Section 9.1.2) was defined.